FB

 4. Metric bolts have similar strengths, but very different designations.

-It’s worth noting that Other Materials like Plastic, Brass and even Stainless Steel bolts don’t use these grades.
+It is worth noting that Other Materials like Plastic, Brass and even Stainless Steel bolts do not use these Grades.
 These types also vary in strength, so be careful using them if strength is important.
 They do not have markings like above.

 Again, these are the basics.
 For more detail, search the web.
 There is a ton of great information on bolt and grade variations and differences.